microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Client/docs/RDP_ClientUserGuide.md

      2. Configure H.264/AVC hardware encoding for Remote Desktop connections

        This policy lets you enable hardware encoding for AVC/H.264, when used in conjunction with the AVC444 mode.
-When enabled, each remote desktop monitor will use up one AVC/H.264 encoder on the server.
+When enabled, each remote desktop monitor will use up to one AVC/H.264 encoder on the server.
 If all AVC/H.264 encoders are in use, the RDP Server will automatically fallback to using Software.

-      Enable the 2 group policy will help you setup a AVC444 supported environment.
+      Enable the 2 group policy will help you set up an AVC444 supported environment.

 * Go to C:\MicrosoftProtocolTests\RDP\Client-Endpoint\ _&#60; version &#35;  &#62;_ \Data, and edit **Negotiate.RDP**, **DirectTls.RDP** and **DirectCredSSP.RDP** files respectively: